 Find affordable insurance that works for you in Illinois.
 Compare quotes from over 100 top companies.

 Across the Prairie State, there are 292,789 miles of road just waiting to be driven.
 We’ll get you prepped, then you take the wheel.
+Read on to learn about the factors affecting car insurance quotes in the state of Illinois.

 Drivers with good driving records typically enjoy lower car insurance costs than drivers with histories of speeding tickets, at-fault accidents, or DUI citations.
 Illinois drivers without a recent at-fault accident save 32% on their car insurance, on average — on pace with the national average.
 In addition to earning a cheaper premium for driving incident-free, you may qualify for a safe-driving bonus through your car insurance company.
 The amount of these discounts may vary, but they typically run between 5 and 10%.